Statistical Process Control with Excel

 SPC uses some rules, developed by the Western Electric company, to detect symptoms of statistically significant variation.

-In our Excel file red dots indicate upward trend symptoms and green dots downward.
+In our charts, red dots indicate upward trend symptoms, and green dots downward.

 Download this Excel file SPC.xlsx from One Drive with the examples we will use